deeppanara/DomAdminPlatform/base/admin-bundle/doc/book/complex-dynamic-backends.rst

                 // the string used to generate the CSRF token.
 If you don't define
                 // this parameter, the login form won't include a CSRF token 'csrf_token_intention' => 'authenticate',
-                // the URL users are redirected to after the login (default: path('easyadmin')) 'target_path' => $this->generateUrl('admin_dashboard'),
+                // the URL users are redirected to after the login (default: path('domadmin')) 'target_path' => $this->generateUrl('admin_dashboard'),
                 // the label displayed for the username form field (the |trans filter is applied to it) 'username_label' => 'Your username',